-OR Store (ORSTR)
+The OR Store instruction logically ORs two

-The OR Store instruction logically ORs two branches of a rung in parallel.
-Both branches must begin with the Store instruction.
+must begin with the Store instruction.

 In the following And Store example, the branch consisting of contacts X2, X3, and X4 have been anded with the branch consisting of contact X1.

 In the following OR Store example, the branch consisting of X1 and X2 have been OR'd with the branch consisting of X3 and X4.